Graph Foundations

 Adjacency Matrix Visualizer

 An adjacency matrix represents a graph as a 2D array.
-Click cells to toggle edges and watch the graph update in real-time!
+Click cells to toggle edges and watch the graph update in real-time.

 Adjacency Matrix